 This is the Best Peanut Butter Frosting Recipe you’re going to find.
 It’s sweet, creamy, peanut buttery PERFECTION made with peanut butter, butter, powdered sugar, vanilla, and heavy cream!

-I love my cookies and I have so much fun with my cupcakes, but it’s my frosting that’s ON POINT!
+I love my cookies, and I have so much fun with my cupcakes, but it’s my frosting that’s ON POINT!
 Sure, a good cake is important, but it’s the frosting that MAKES it.

 I’ve learned that a killer frosting can save the day and that it can turn a boring box mix into something AWESOME!

-Unsalted Butter – You want to use unsalted when it comes to most dessert recipes, but especially in this one since the peanut butter itself has a lot of saltiness and we don’t want this frosting to be overly salty.
+Unsalted Butter – You want to use unsalted when it comes to most dessert recipes, but especially in this one since the peanut butter itself has a lot of saltiness, and we don’t want this frosting to be overly salty.

-It’s also very important that the butter is at room temperature, you should be able to press the back of a spoon easily into the butter.
+It’s also very important that the butter is at room temperature; you should be able to press the back of a spoon easily into the butter.

 What we’re really after is that thick, rich, creamy component that milk and water just don’t provide.